tin2tin/Pallaidium/README.md

 ## How to install
-(As for Linux, if anything differs in installation, then please share instructions.)

 * First you must download and install git for your platform(must be on PATH(or Bark will fail)): https://git-scm.com/downloads